Raipur Rani: Education

-Raipur Rani is growing up as Education Hub.
+Raipur Rani is growing up as an education hub.
 One Government College (co-educational) started in session 2018–19, located near bus stand.
 There are so many high & senior secondary schools in Raipur Rani, providing both English and Hindi education.
 Among these are the Government Senior Secondary School (co-educational).
-There are two industrial training institutes.
+There are One Govt industrial training institute & 2 Private Industrial Training Institutes in town.
+G&G I.T.I.
+Is NCVT affiliated and Serving since 2006.

 There are also many computer training centers which are providing IT education with latest technologies named as Guideline Computer Centre and many others.